AdobeDocs/experience-manager-65.en/help/forms/developing/assembling-non-interactive-pdf-documents.md

     * Create a `System.IO.BinaryWriter` object by invoking its constructor and passing the `System.IO.FileStream` object.
     * Write the contents of the byte array to a PDF file by invoking the `System.IO.BinaryWriter` object’s `Write` method and passing the byte array.

-* “Quick Start (MTOM): Assembling a non-interactive PDF document using the web service API”.
+* “Quick Start (MTOM): Assembling a non-interactive PDF document using the web service API".

 **See also**